Malignant transformation: Diet and colon cancer

 Colon cancer provides one example of the mechanisms by which diet, the top factor listed in the table, is an external factor in cancer.
 The Western diet of African Americans in the United States is associated with a yearly colon cancer rate of 65 per 100,000 individuals, while the high fiber/low fat diet of rural Native Africans in South Africa is associated with a yearly colon cancer rate of <5 per 100,000.
-Feeding the Western diet for two weeks to Native Africans increased their secondary bile acids, including carcinogenic deoxycholic acid, by 400%, and also changed the colonic microbiota.
+Feeding the Western diet for two weeks to rural South Africans increased their secondary bile acids (including the carcinogenic deoxycholic acid) by 400%, and also changed the colonic microbiota.
 Evidence reviewed by Sun and Kato indicates that differences in human colonic microbiota play an important role in the progression of colon cancer.

 Diet and lung cancer

 A second example, relating a dietary component to a cancer, is illustrated by lung cancer.
 Two large population-based studies were performed, one in Italy and one in the United States.
 In Italy, the study population consisted of two cohorts: the first, 1721 individuals diagnosed with lung cancer and no severe disease, and the second, 1918 control individuals with absence of lung cancer history or any advanced diseases.
 All individuals filled out a food frequency questionnaire including consumption of walnuts, hazelnuts, almonds, and peanuts, and indicating smoking status.
 In the United States, 495,785 members of AARP were questioned on consumption of peanuts, walnuts, seeds, or other nuts in addition to other foods and smoking status.
 In this U.S. study 18,533 incident lung cancer cases were identified during up to 16 years of follow-up.
 Overall, individuals in the highest quintile of frequency of nut consumption had a 26% lower risk of lung cancer in the Italian study and a 14% lower risk of lung cancer in the U.S. study.
 Similar results were obtained among individuals who were smokers.